-The freestanding stone mansion was designed by the fashionable French architect Ernest Sanson with Horace Trumbauer of Philadelphia overseeing the construction.
-It is a significant example of a lavish city residence for the very wealthy designed in the early twentieth century as a place for elaborate entertaining.
+One of the city's most grandiose houses, the Perry Belmont House is an ornate stone mansion built in 1909 in the Beaux Arts style.
+Designed by the fashionable French architect Ernest Sanson with Horace Trumbauer of Philadelphia overseeing the construction, the house is a significant example of a lavish city residence for the very wealthy designed in the early twentieth century as a place for elaborate entertaining.

-DC designation: November 8, 1964,
+DC Inventory: November 8, 1964,

-National Register listing: May 8, 1973
+National Register: May 8, 1973

 Within Dupont Circle Historic District